 Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-Reunite with Your Spouse Sooner Start
+Reunite with Your Spouse Sooner – VisaNation Start

-Reunite with Your Spouse Sooner
+Reunite with Your Spouse Sooner – VisaNation

 Start

-Before you can qualify for a marriage-based visa, you must be the spouse of a U.S. citizen or lawful permanent resident.
+Before you can qualify for a marriage-based visa, you need to be the spouse of a U.S. citizen or lawful permanent resident.
 According to the U.S. Department of State, “a spouse is a legally wedded wife or husband.”
-The following explanations further clarify what a spouse is and what it isn’t when it comes to the immigration application process:

 Check out these popular Marriage-Based Green Card Interview Questions.

-The nonimmigrant visas that have to do with marriage are found in the K category.
-These visas serve as temporary placeholders as you wait for your green card.
-The four categories in the K classification include:
+The nonimmigrant visas related to marriage are in the K category.
+These temporary visas allow you to stay in the U.S. while waiting for your marriage-based green card.

-Get the Marriage Green Card Start
+Get your Marriage Green Card Start

-Get the Marriage Green Card
+Get your Marriage Green Card

-Fortunately, foreign aliens can apply for employment authorization documents (EAD) while under K status.
-Keep in mind that missing the 90-day mark for the wedding date, you will violate your K-1 or K-2 status.
-Similarly, if you get divorced or have your marriage annulled, then the K-3 and K-4 statuses will be void.
-In these cases, the foreign fiancé, spouse, or children must depart the U.S. or be considered “out of status”.
+Keep in mind that missing the 90-day mark for the wedding date will violate your K-1 or K-2 status.
+Similarly, if you divorce or have your marriage annulled, the K-3 and K-4 statuses become void.

 For the K-3 and K-4 visas, the I-129F petition can only be filed after the I-130 has been filed on behalf of the immigrant spouse.
 Additionally, you do not need to file a separate petition for the K-4 dependents.
-If you don’t know where to start and want professional legal help with your application, which will increase your chances of approval – VisaNation is here to help.
-Get started today!

-For foreign-born spouses to live and work permanently in the U.S., the marriage-based green card is required.
-The nonimmigrant visas listed above are only temporary placeholders as you wait for the green card to be approved.
-To file, the U.S. citizen sponsor must submit an I-130 petition with the USCIS and wait for the approval.
-Fortunately, even if the wait is long, your fiancé(e) or spouse will be able to stay in the U.S. under the K-1 or K-3 visa.
+Once the USCIS approves the K-1 visa, the U.S. citizen sponsor can submit an I-765 petition (Employment Authorization Document) and wait for approval before the foreign spouse can start working.
+Fortunately, your fiancé(e) or spouse will be able to stay in the U.S. under the K-1 or K-3 visa.
 Additionally, he or she will be able to work through an EAD card.
 Speak with your immigration attorney to make the transition as smooth as possible.

 It’s Time to Reunite with Your Spouse in the U.S. Start